deiucanta/laravel-smart/README.md

 **Do not use this package in production!**

-1. This is a proof of concept. (update: this package is used succesfully in an app that has 25 models)
+1. This is a proof of concept. (update: this package is used successfully in an app that has 25 models)
 2. The code is not unit tested. (update: thanks to @robsontenorio we have basic unit testing)
 3. The API is not stable.